Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • The size of fonts should be 10rem
     • The z-index should be set to -1
 Does not have to pass w3c

+styles/32-style.css - Create some custom properties
+    • Name: transition-duration, Value: .3s
+    • Name: transition-cubic-bezier, Value: cubic-bezier(0.17, 0.67, 0, 1.01)
+Add transformations on the card work
+Target the card-image when card-work is hover
+    • Use the transform property to apply a scale transform with a value of scale(1.2) Target the card-outer when card-work is hover
+    • Use the transform property apply a scale transform to make the elements shrink.
+Use scale(0.95) Add animations on the navigation items
+Inside .nav .nav-link::before
+    • Use the shorthand property transition and have it use the value of var(–-transition-duration) var(--transition-cubic-bezier)
+Animate the button background
+In the hover state of the button class
+    • The duration of the transition should be set to the variable transition-duration
+    • The transition effect should be applied to the color and background-color properties (transition-property) Add transitions on the card works
+Inside card-work:hover .card-image
+    • Use the shorthand property transition and have it use the value of var(–-transition-duration) var(--transition-cubic-bezier)
+Inside .card-work .card-inner
+    • Use the shorthand property transition and have it use the value of var(–-transition-duration) var(--transition-cubic-bezier)
+Does not have to pass w3c